 I had a conversation with a middle-aged man who had not yet reached the magical age of 59 ½ who was making about $200k per year.

-He had a good financial plan.
+He had a sound financial plan.
 By all accounts, he was on track.

 He decided that he wanted to purchase a nice condo.
-He had good credit.
-The ability to borrow money for a mortgage at 3%.
-However, he decided that he wanted to liquidate his IRA to purchase this condo so he would have a lower mortgage payment.
+He had good credit and the ability to borrow money for a mortgage at 3%.
+However, he decided to liquidate his IRA to purchase this condo to have a lower mortgage payment.

 The single 35% tax bracket starts at $209,425 in 2021.

 - 10% Pre 59 ½ Penalty